Friday, May 29, 2026

 Constitution for Kids

 The other case the Maine justices heard was Robbins v Maine Commission on Public Defense Services (KEN 2025-137).
-A class action 6th Amendment case was filed by the ACLU in 2022, and is related.
-What was being discussed was habeas corpus...whether criminal defendants should be released if not appointed attorneys within a set number of days.
+The class action 6th Amendment case was filed by the ACLU in 2022.
+Being discussed was habeas corpus...whether criminal defendants should be released if not appointed attorneys within a set number of days.

-Regarding the charges for stalking and violations of protection order, I was arrested by Lewiston police based on warrants from Lincoln County in March of 2025; and I wasn't given an attorney until September!
-By then 5 Lewiston police officers had breeched my door, and taken my Iphone without a warrant, releasing me from jail after midnight, two miles from my home.
-There were a total of 5 arrests, many of them for social media posts.
+Regarding charges against me filed in Lincoln County for stalking and violation of a protection order, the state of Maine's witness claims that my social media posts were threatening and caused distress.
+I wasn't given an attorney regarding those charges until September!
+By then 5 Lewiston police officers had breeched my door, and taken my Iphone without a warrant; they then released me from jail after midnight, two miles from my home...that's real distress, not imagined or invented.

 Thursday, May 14, 2026